-- session\id (int) Session ID number - start (datetime) Timestamp for the start of the session. - end (datetime) Timestamp for the end of the session, or None if IPython crashed. - num cmds (int) Number of commands run, or None if IPython crashed.

-• remark (unicode) - A manually set description.
+- session\id (int) Session ID number - start (datetime) Timestamp for the start of the session. - end (datetime) Timestamp for the end of the session, or None if IPython crashed. - num\cmds (int) Number of commands run, or None if IPython crashed. - remark (unicode) A manually set description.

-get\tail (n=10, raw=True, output=False, include\latest=False)

-Get the last n lines from the history database.
+''' get_tail (n=10, raw=True, output=False, include_latest=False) Get the last n lines from the history database. '''

 - n (int) The number of lines to get

+- raw (bool) See get\range()

-- output (raw,) See get\range()
+- output (bool) See get\range()

 - include\latest (bool) If False (default), n+1 lines are fetched, and the latest one is discarded.
 This is intended to be used where the function is called by a user command, which it should not return.